 2. Scope

-This specification identifies resources, captures compliance classes, and specifies requirements which are applicable to all OGC API standards.
+This standard identifies resources, captures compliance classes, and specifies requirements which are applicable to all OGC API standards.
 It should be included as a normative reference by all such standards.

-This specification addresses two fundamental operations; discovery and query.
+This standard addresses two fundamental operations: Discovery and Query.

 Discovery operations allow the API to be interrogated to determine its capabilities and retrieve information (metadata) about this distribution of a resource.
 This includes the API definition of the server as well as metadata about the spatial resources provided by the server.

-Query operations allow spatial resources to be retrieved from the underlying data store based upon simple selection criteria, defined by the client.
+Query operations allow spatial resources to be retrieved from the underlying data store based upon simple selection criteria.
+These criteria are defined by the client.

 3. Conformance